-Infertility impacts.
-Whether financial, mental or physical, there is a cost to the struggle that many face on a daily basis.
+Infertility impacts!
+Whether financial, mental or physical, there is a cost to the struggle that many people face on a daily basis.

 It is a hoped that a new app which is currently being trialled at Montreal’s Jewish General Hospital which aims to help “navigate the world of infertility” will soon be rolled out to tackle the isolation felt by so many who are affected by infertility.

 The aim of the ‘Infotility’ fertility app is to provide easy access to information that might help.
 Dr. Phyllis Zelkowitz who is leading the app development project explains the rationale behind the initiative; “Sometimes medical information is overwhelming and hard to understand.
 Patients were coming to me and saying they wanted information about psychosocial issues and mental health issues, help with such areas as how to deal with family and friends — issues that there isn’t necessarily time to address in a busy clinic.

 That is when I came up with the idea of developing an app,”